VikiX/Codecademy-DS-Independent-Project-/README.md

 ## 1. Which tracks appeared in the most playlists? how many playlist did they appear in?
 ```
-SELECT  A.TrackId, B.name, A.PlaylistId, count(A.PlaylistId) as "Number_of_Appearance"
+select A.TrackId, B.name, A.PlaylistId, count(A.PlaylistId) as "Number_of_Appearance"
 from playlist_track A
 join tracks B
 on A.TrackId =B.TrackId
 group by A.TrackId
-order by Number_of_Appearance DESC;
+order by Number_of_Appearance desc;
 ```

 ## 2. Which track generated the most revenue? which album? which genre?